madiej6/EarthquakeEventPinger/README.md

 Python 3.7

 **Environment Setup**
-From inside of the repository, run the following command to install all required Python libraries:
+From inside of the repository, run the following command to install the required Python libraries:
 ```
 pip install -r requirements.txt
 ```